jochenruland/ERC-4337_AccountAbstractionTutorial/README.md

 Could not find a good tutorial for those who want to go deeper into the technical details of ERC-4337 Account Abstraction and how to use it.
 So I decided to do one myself.

-This is a step-by-step tutorial to understand the technical implementation of ERC-4337 Account Abstraction
+This is a step-by-step guide to understand first of all the ideas behind EIP-4337 and then the technical implementation of ERC-4337.

+To get a firt overview what EIP-4337 is about and what it is used for I found this article quiete helpful [medium blog post](https://medium.com/blockchain-at-usc/deep-dive-into-account-abstraction-and-eip-4337-scaling-ethereum-ux-from-0-to-1-c2e6da49d226).

+But although I understood, why it is there, the reference implementation still was a mystireum to me.
+To understand it you have to understand the ideas and discussions which have happened over years first.

-## 1. What is about
+## 1. The ideas behind ERC-4337
-Overview on what ERC-4337 ist about -> [medium blog post](https://medium.com/blockchain-at-usc/deep-dive-into-account-abstraction-and-eip-4337-scaling-ethereum-ux-from-0-to-1-c2e6da49d226)
-More technical content on account abtraction  ->[github](https://github.com/4337Mafia/awesome-account-abstraction)
+I found a great tutorial on the ideas and concepts which finally led to ERC-4337 on alchemy by David Philipson [here](https://www.alchemy.com/blog/account-abstraction).
+I tried to summerize it here before we take a deeper look at the reference implementation.

-### 1st idea -> smart contract wallet
+### 1.1 Smart contract wallet
 Externally owned accounts (EOA) managing private keys and signing transactions is not for everyone.
 It might be helpful for mass adoption to have "managed accounts".
 This per defintion can only be implemented as a smart contract which we call "smart (contract) wallet".
 Each user needs one individual "smart contract wallet" which holds the assets like ETH, ERC20 or NFTs.
 In the context of ERC-4337 the "smart (contract) wallet" is called "account".

-### 2nd idea -> user operations
+### 1.2 User operations
 Now that I have a "smart (contract) wallet" I would like to do stuff (on chain).
 For example transfer ETH or some of my assets.
 Or use another smart contract based service.
 Means calling one of its functions.

 Normally an EOA would send a transaction but as we do not want an EOA there must be another solution.
 The authors of EIP-4337 introduced the concept of "user operations" which (similar to a transaction) describes what we want our wallet to do.
 They define it as: